mhogomchungu/media-downloader/README.md

 A portable version is a self-contained version that keeps everything in the application folder and does not need to be installed first.

-Portable version for Microsoft Windows that is 32 bit,build with Qt5 and has a minimum requirenment of windows 7 is [here](https://github.com/mhogomchungu/media-downloader/releases/download/5.2.1/MediaDownloaderQt5-5.2.1.zip).
+Portable version for Microsoft Windows that is 32 bit, build with Qt5 and has a minimum requirenment of windows 7 is [here](https://github.com/mhogomchungu/media-downloader/releases/download/5.2.1/MediaDownloaderQt5-5.2.1.zip).

 Portable version for Microsoft Windows that is 64 bit, build with Qt6 and has a minimum requirenment of windows 10 is [here](https://github.com/mhogomchungu/media-downloader/releases/download/5.2.1/MediaDownloaderQt6-5.2.1.zip).